jambonz/jambonz-docs/docs/jambonz.md

 Thus, you get the audio in real-time and we don't ever store your customer's sensitive data at rest.
 Bam.
 Done.

 ## HTTP connection details
-Each HTTP request that jambones makes to one of your callbacks will include (at least) the following query parameters:
+Each HTTP request that jambonz makes to one of your callbacks will include (at least) the following query parameters:

 - callSid: a unique identifier for the call, in a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) format.
-- applicationSid: a unique identifier for the jambones application controlling this call
+- applicationSid: a unique identifier for the jambonz application controlling this call
-- accountSid: a unique identifier for the jambones account associated with the application
+- accountSid: a unique identifier for the jambonz account associated with the application
 - direction: the direction of the call, either 'inbound' or 'outbound'
 - from: the calling party number
 - to: the called party number